corn-config/corn/README.md

 ### JavaScript

-A WASM version for use in NodeJS and browsers is also available, which can parse Corn into valid JavaScript objects.
+A WASM version for use in Node.js and browsers is also available, which can parse Corn into valid JavaScript objects.

-> ⚠ Note when running under NodeJS you will require `--experimental-modules` for versions <= 16.
+> ⚠ Note when running under Node.js you will require `--experimental-modules` for versions <= 16.
 > On all versions you require `--experimental-wasm-modules`.

 [npm](https://www.npmjs.com/package/libcorn)